 Learn more about these common reasons that make babies sweat while they sleep so both you and your little one can stay well-rested.

-If you’re noticing your baby sweating a lot, chances are, environmental factors are causing your baby to overheat.
 To tell if your baby is too hot, start by feeling their neck or back—they should feel warm but not sweaty.
-If they are sweaty, some of the causes may include:Â
+If they are sweaty, some of the environmental causes may include:

 - Inappropriate sleep wear.
 Dress your baby in breathable fabrics appropriate for the season.